abyssalEnvoy/Purdle/README.md

 # Purdle

-A Wordle clone I made for school using Python for learning purposes.
+A Wordle clone I made in a little over 24 hours for school using Python for learning purposes.

 ## Building from source